wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires April 3, 2015                 [Page 6]
+Contavalli, et al.        Expires April 6, 2015                 [Page 6]

-Internet-Draft        Client Subnet in DNS Requests       September 2014
+Internet-Draft        Client Subnet in DNS Requests         October 2014

       bits indicated by the SOURCE NETMASK field, with bits set to 0 to